SatyamkrJha85/Chit_Chat/README.md

 What is this project?
 This is a simple real-time chat application built using Firebase Authentication and Firestore.

-I built it mostly to use as a starting-point for other applications that have a real-time chat portion.
+I built it mostly to use as a starting-point for other applications that have a real-time chat portion..

 Application features:
 Register new users